Neighbourhoods in Brussels: Bon Air/Goede Lucht

-Located in the north-west of Anderlecht, Bon Air/Goede Lucht ("Good Air") is a small, peaceful and modest district recognised as one of the garden cities of the Brussels Region.
+Located in the north-west of Anderlecht, Bon Air/Goede Lucht ("Good Air") is a small, tranquil and modest district recognised as one of the garden cities of the Brussels Region.
 Centred on the Place Séverine/Séverineplein and surrounded by small streets in a semi-rural style, it is bounded to the south by a section of the Avenue d'Itterbeek and to the north by the Broekbeek stream, which at this point forms the boundary between Anderlecht and the Flemish municipality of Dilbeek.